 Tendons and Ligaments

-In the foot, the main tendon is the Achilles tendon, which connects the calf muscle to the heel bone.
-It’s the Achilles tendon that gives the foot its versatility, helping you to run, jump, stand on your toes and more.
+The main tendon of the foot is the Achilles tendon, which runs from the calf muscle to the heel.
+The Achilles tendon makes it possible to run, jump, climb stairs and stand on your toes.

-- Calcaneocuboid ligament – which helps the plantar fascia support the arch of the foot.
+- calcaneocuboid ligament – the ligament that connects the calcaneus and the tarsal bones and helps the plantar fascia support the arch of the foot.